livechat/livechat-public-docs/site/content@beta/backend-apis/_index.md

 ---
 title: "Platform APIs"
 menuTitle: "Platform APIs"
-tagline: "Interact with the chat as an agent or customer."
+tagline: "Interact with the chat as an agent or a customer."
-desc: "Interact with the chat as an agent or customer.
-Configure the licence properties and attach webhooks."
+desc: "Interact with the chat as an agent or a customer.
+Configure the license properties and attach webhooks."
 color: "#354AB7"
 type: "platform"
 beta: true